 - Elementary/middle school educational programs: A staff Educational Specialist visits schools to present water conservation programs.

-- Garden in a Box: This program is offered in partnership with the Center of Resource Conservation (CRC).
+- Garden in a Box: This program is offered in partnership with Resource Central.
 The gardens are do-it-yourself kits with 15 to 30 starter plants.
 The program replaces turf grass with more drought tolerant plants.

-- Lawn Consultations: This program is offered in partnership with the Center of Resource Conservation (CRC).
+- Lawn Consultations: This program is offered in partnership with Resource Central.
 Interested property owners can participate in an on-site visit with a landscape architect to plan a different landscape that will reduce water use.